Thomas Henry Holland

 Sir Thomas Henry Holland KCSI KCIE FRS FRSE (22 November 1868 – 15 May 1947) was a British geologist who worked in India with the Geological Survey of India, serving as its director from 1903 to 1910.
-He later worked as an educational administrator at Edinburgh University.
+He later worked as an educational administrator - and was Principal 1929-1944 - at Edinburgh University.

 Early life

 Thomas Holland was born on 22 November 1868 in Helston, Cornwall, to John Holland and Grace Treloar Roberts who later emigrated to Canada to live in a farm in Springfield, Manitoba.

 In 1884, Thomas won a scholarship to study at the Royal College of Science, graduating with a first class degree in Geology.
 The dean at the Royal College of Science, Thomas Henry Huxley, made a great impression on Holland.
 He stayed on as an assistant to Professor John Wesley Judd and was awarded a Berkeley Fellowship at Owens College, Manchester, in 1889.